-The Lower Mekong is one of the most disaster prone regions in the world and its five countries are frequently affected by natural disasters such as flooding, typhoons and droughts.
+The Lower Mekong is one of the most disaster-prone regions in the world.
+Its five countries are frequently affected by natural disasters such as flooding, typhoons and droughts.

-Thailand and Myanmar were among countries hit by the 2004 tsunami that killed 228,000 people, and in Thailand alone, resulted in damages of more than US$2.2 billion.
-1 In 2008, Myanmar suffered Cyclone Nargis, which caused the country’s worst natural disaster on record, killing 84,537, affecting 2.4 million more people, and causing an estimated US$10 billion in economic damage2 In July 2015, Myanmar was again hit by a large typhoon, Cyclone Komen, causing massive flooding and storm damage in its western region.
-As of August 2015, Myanmar was still scrambling to respond to the emergency, which affected 1.6 million people3, with costs still being estimated.
+Thailand and Myanmar were among countries hit by the 2004 tsunami that killed 228,000 people, and in Thailand alone, resulted in damages of more than US$2.2 billion.1 In 2008, Myanmar suffered Cyclone Nargis, which caused the country’s worst natural disaster on record, killing 84,537, affecting 2.4 million more people, and causing an estimated US$10 billion in economic damage2 In July 2015, Myanmar was again hit by a large typhoon, Cyclone Komen, causing massive flooding and storm damage in its western region.
+The emergency affected 1.6 million people3.
 At the same time, northern Vietnam fell victim to a week-long monsoon, resulting in record rains, and leading to floods and landslides that were particularly damaging in Quang Ninh province (see also “large scale accidents and man-made disasters” below.)

-As devastating as those disasters were, the most expensive disaster the region has seen to date was the 2011 flooding that inundated large areas of Thailand, Cambodia and southern Vietnam and cost Thailand alone an estimated $46 billion4, making it the sixth costliest natural disaster in history, as of 2015.5 While the floods were blamed on exceptionally heavy monsoon rains, in Thailand there were disputes over whether mismanagement of Thai dams had contributed to the crisis.
+As devastating as those disasters were, the most expensive disaster the region has seen to date was the 2011 flooding that inundated large areas of Thailand, Cambodia and southern Vietnam and cost Thailand alone an estimated $46 billion4, making it the one of the costliest natural disasters in history.5 While the floods were blamed on exceptionally heavy monsoon rains, in Thailand there were disputes over whether mismanagement of Thai dams had contributed to the crisis.
 Bangkok was largely saved from flooding but at the cost of other areas.
 Thailand’s auto industry, a major contributor to its GDP, suffered significantly.
 The floods are correlated with a significant contraction in Thailand’s industrial growth in 2011.
 (See “Industry sector annual growth” on Industries.)

 Although the Lower Mekong Basin is naturally subject to cycles of seasonal flooding and occasional drought, these are exacerbated by loss of forests and changes to natural hydrology.
 The average annual flood damage for the Lower Mekong Basin is estimated to be US$60–70 million per year and is concentrated in Vietnam and Cambodia.6 Floods are also the main cause of disasters in Laos, in terms of both frequency and consequence.
 In 2014, Cambodia experienced severe flooding from the Tonle Sap eastward, while there were simultaneous droughts in Oddar Meanchey in the northwest, and Takeo in the south.
 7

-In early 2015, Thailand, Cambodia, and Vietnam all experienced severe drought.
-In March, Thailand declared 28 provinces disaster regions, with drought having destroyed 112,000 ha of farmland and affecting more than 63,000 families.8 By May, 400,000 hectares of farmland in the Vietnam’s Mekong Delta had been affected by prolonged drought and saltwater intrusion.9 In June, Cambodians were reporting that wells were running dry.10 In July and August when deluging rains threatened crops in some provinces, other Cambodian provinces were still in drought.
+From early 2015 to mid-2016, the Lower Mekong states experienced a historically severe and prolonged drought, considered to be the worst ever in Vietnam,8 and the worst recorded in 50 years for Cambodia.9 In March 2015, Thailand declared 28 provinces disaster regions, with drought having destroyed 112,000 ha of farmland and affected more than 63,000 families.10 In June, Cambodians were reporting that wells were running dry.11 In July and August when deluging rains threatened crops in some provinces, other Cambodian provinces were still in drought.

 Vietnam, with its long South China Sea coastline, is prone to typhoons, which average five to six per year and result in flooding, infrastructure and property damage, and sometimes high human casualties.
-In 2009, the week-long Cyclone Ketsana lashed the Lower Mekong peninsula.
-After hitting the Philippines, Ketsana made landfall in Vietnam, destroying or damaging nearly half a million homes and requiring the evacuation of more than 400,000 people, before continuing westward.
-Both Cambodia and Laos also suffered significant damage.11
+In 2009, Typhoon Ketsana destroyed or damaged nearly half a million homes in Vietnam and required the evacuation of more than 400,000 people.
+Both Cambodia and Laos also suffered significant damage.22

 Historically, forest fires have not been a major concern in the Lower Mekong countries but are expected to be more frequent as temperatures increase and the region endures longer and more intense dry spells.
 In one such dry spell in early 2015, fires raged across parts of Thailand and Vietnam, destroying thousands of hectares of forest and causing life threatening air pollution.